Application to the Fulbright Foreign Student Program is now Closed.

 - Must demonstrate outstanding academic and English language competencies

-- Must not have participated in the DV-lottery at the time of applying
+- Must not be a Diversity Visa lottery participant at the time of applying

-All fields, with the exception of medicine; however, studies in related fields such as public health (theoretical research focus only) are permitted.
+All fields are permitted, with the exception of medicine; however, studies in related fields such as public health (theoretical research focus only).